-Only a covered Employee may elect continuation coverage under USERRA for himself/herself and for those eligible Dependents that were covered under the Benefit Plan immediately before leaving for military service.
-Dependents do not have any independent right to elect USERRA continuation coverage.
+Only covered Employees may choose to continue coverage under USERRA for themselves and for eligible Dependents who were covered under the Benefit Plan immediately before they left for military service.
+Dependents cannot independently choose USERRA continuation coverage.

-To claim USERRA continuation coverage, the Employee must properly notify the Employer that they are leaving to perform service in the uniformed services and apply for continuation coverage as required by the Employer.
+To claim USERRA continuation coverage, the Employees must properly notify the Employer that they are leaving to perform service in the uniformed services and apply for continuation coverage as required by the Employer.

 An Employee who elects USERRA continuation coverage may be required to pay contributions.
 If the leave of absence lasts thirty (30) days or less, the Employee may be required to pay the required contribution for coverage.
-However, if the military leave of absence lasts more than thirty (30) days, the Employee may be required to pay up to one hundred two percent (102%) of the contribution under the Benefit Plan (including both the Employee's contribution for coverage).
+However, if the military leave of absence lasts more than thirty (30) days, the Employee may be required to pay up to one hundred two percent (102%) of the contribution under the Benefit Plan (including both, the Employee's contribution for coverage).